Mathaeusxs/outfit7-test/README.md

 # Build only the API
 docker-compose build api

-# Build only the frontend
+# Build only the Angular frontend
 docker-compose build frontend-angular

+# Build only the Vue frontend
+docker-compose build frontend-vue
 ```

 ### Using Environment Variables